 ---|---|---|---|

-General Liability | $400 to $1,800 | $1 million per occurrence $2 million aggregate | $0 |
+General Liability | $360-$2,100 | $1 million per occurrence, $2 million aggregate | $0 |

-Professional Liability | $600 to $2,000 | $1 million per occurrence $2 million aggregate | $500 to $1,000 |
+Professional Liability | $720-$2,200 | $1 million per occurrence, $2 million aggregate | $500-$1,000 |

-BOP | $480 to $850 | $1 million per occurrence $2 million aggregate | $500 to $1,000 property deductible |
+Business Owner’s Policy (BOP) | $575-$1,100 | $1 million per occurrence, $2 million aggregate | $500-$1,000 property deductible |

 While cost is always an important part of selecting salon insurance, owners should also keep value in mind.
 Getting the bare minimum in coverage can save money in the short term, but you may be underinsured if you have to file a claim.

-Policy | What It Covers |
+Policy | What It Is |

 ---|---|

-Third-party claims for bodily injury, property damage, and reputational harm | |
+General Liability | Covers third-party claims for bodily injury, property damage, and reputational harm |

-Employees’ medical bills and lost wages after a work-related illness or injury | |
+Workers’ Compensation | Covers employees’ medical bills and lost wages after a work-related illness or injury |

-Professional Liability | Lawsuits alleging you or your employee made mistakes, behaved negligently, or failed to meet professional standards |
+Professional Liability | Covers allegations against you or your employee regarding mistakes, negligent oversights, or failure to meet professional standards |

-Equipment Breakdown | Damage to business-owned equipment caused by internal malfunctions |
+Equipment Breakdown | Covers damage to business-owned equipment caused by internal malfunctions |

 - Your legal bills if a competitor sues for defamation

-- Traumatic injuries like a broken wrist after a fall
+- Traumatic injuries, like a broken wrist after a fall

 Additional Hair Salon Insurance Policies